sofa-framework/doc/15_Using_SOFA/32_Performances/20_Improve_performances.md

 Some of the parameters (e.g. *iterations*, *tolerance* and *threshold* in [CGLinearSolver](https://www.sofa-framework.org/community/doc/components/linearsolvers/cglinearsolver/)) controls when the solver stops its iterations.
 Less iterations means less computation, therefore faster simulations.
 Stopping too early can come at the price of too large error, and can even bring instabilities.
+With iterative solvers, finding an appropriate trade-off between accuracy and efficiency is key.

 #### Matrix Assembly

 When the linear solver assembles the system matrix in a compressed sparse row data structure, it is possible to use a matrix where the entries are blocs of 3x3.
 This is much faster to assemble.
-It is the most efficient when the simulation only involves 3d degrees of freedom.
+It is the most efficient when the simulation only involves 3 degrees of freedom per node (known as "Vec3d" in the SOFA template).
 The template parameter to use is `CompressedRowSparseMatrixMat3x3d`.
-All solvers do not support this template parameter.
+Note that all solvers do not support this template parameter.

 #### Matrix Assembly vs. Matrix Free